This class is now over and is unavailable for purchase. Sign up to receive announcements about upcoming classes.

 What this session will NOT cover:

-- The mechanics of how to advertise on Amazon, Facebook, BookBub, or other social media sites.
-However, we will discuss advertising generally, when and how to consider it, and where to try it.
+- The mechanics of how to advertise on Amazon, Facebook, BookBub, or similar sites.
+However, we will discuss use of such advertising, when and how to consider it, and how to succeed at it.
+(Most authors never learn how to advertise effectively, unfortunately.
+You’ll learn why.)

 - The mechanics of how to pitch the media or the specifics of how to put together a media kit.
-Rather, we will discuss who should consider a mainstream publicity approach—and it’s usually those who already know how to pitch the media and don’t need to learn.
+Rather, we will discuss who should consider mainstream publicity—and it’s usually those who already know how to pitch the media and don’t need to learn.

-- The mechanics of how to plan and put on a book launch event.
-Instead, we will discuss the role of events (and online events now during the pandemic), but only at a high level and not on a step-by-step level.
+- The mechanics of how to plan a book launch event.
+Instead, we will discuss the role of events (including online events), but only at a high level and not on a step-by-step level.

-- The step-by-step mechanics of email marketing.
-However, we will discuss the role of email newsletters and why they can be your best sales and marketing tool—whether it’s your own newsletter or someone else’s.
+- The mechanics of email marketing.
+However, we will discuss the role of email newsletters.

 - How to get on the New York Times bestseller list, although for fun (if time permits), we can discuss how this list gets put together.
 But there are no sure-fire ways to make this list.